Program Admission Overview

 Application and Admission

 While new freshmen and off-campus transfers are admitted directly to the B.S.–Theatre and Drama degree program, all other current UW–Madison students seeking to enter the B.S.–Theatre and Drama program must apply for admission to the program.
+Students must make an appointment with the departmental advisor to complete the declaration form.
 Requirements and selection criteria may be modified from one application/admission period to the next.
-Potential applicants should consult the School of Education's Apply to a Program page for updates to eligibility requirements prior to submitting an application.

 Criteria for Admission

 Eligibility for admission consideration to B.S.–Theatre and Drama:

 - Cumulative grade-point average on all transferable college-level coursework of at least a 2.50 (on a 4.00 scale).1

 - Cumulative grade point average of at least a 2.5 based on UW–Madison campus coursework, as modified by the Last 60 Credits Rule (detailed below).

 - Submission of all required application materials, including program application and transcripts.